mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 int* p[2] = {&a, &b};
 ```

-Since `p` is a pointer to the first element which is `&a` and `&a` is another pointer then we can reference `p` with a pointer to pointer
+Since `p` is a pointer to the first element, which is `&a`, and `&a` is another pointer, we can reference `p` with a pointer to a pointer.

 ```cpp
 int** q = p;